SA’s intelligence chiefs at war as Muofhe fights back to clear his name

 “So, when he took the stand at the state capture commission three weeks ago, he was on a month-to-month contract.
 His relationship with the SSA minister [Ayanda Dlodlo], who had not seen his [Jafta] affidavit to the commission, is at an all-time low,” said the source.

-A recommendation to Ramaphosa by a High-Level Review Panel on SSA — led by Dr Sydney Mufamadi — that the SSA should do away with its current three DG system, will have the effect of rendering Jafta’s position obsolete.
+A recommendation to Ramaphosa by a high-level review panel on SSA — led by Dr Sydney Mufamadi — that the SSA should do away with its current three DGs system, will have the effect of rendering Jafta’s position obsolete.

 Ramaphosa’s spokesperson Tyrone Seale said: “We are unable to discuss contracts publicly.
 With regards to the SSA structure I must refer you to the ministry.”